 Gene Roddenberry, creator of Star Trek, was Kicked Upstairs after the release of Star Trek: The Motion Picture, of which he was producer and co-writer.
 Roddenberry got a big share of the blame for Star Trek: The Motion Picture being so badly received, but the studio contractually couldn't fire him: instead, he was given the position of "Executive Consultant", where he could make as many notes and suggestions as he liked and his replacement, Harve Bennett, could ignore them as much as he liked.

-Roman Polanski's Troubled Production, Pirates, was only that way because of his sex scandal and subsequent exile to Europe.
+Roman Polanski's Troubled Production, Pirates, was only that way because of his rape of a teenage girl and subsequent exile to Europe.
 Initially, he was supposed to be both the director and one of the two lead actors, but when all was said and done he wound up merely directing the final product.

 After Stalin completed the Great Purge, he next got rid of the people who made the purge.
 One of the first steps was to weaken Yezhov by putting his first deputy in command of the Navy - a job he knew absolutely nothing about.